-After the initial allocation of places in April 2018, parents whose children were not allocated a place may be put on a waiting list.
-The waiting list is kept in oversubscription order.
-The child will remain on the waiting list until parents/carers request the child be removed from the list or until the end of August 2020 whichever is the sooner.
+After the initial allocation of places in April, parents whose children were not allocated a place may be put on a waiting list.
+The waiting list is kept in oversubscription criteria order.
+The child will remain on the waiting list until parents/carers request the child be removed from the list or until the end of August of the following year whichever is the sooner.